Taraf (Bengal)

 Taraf (তরফ/তরপ), previously known as Tungachal (তুঙ্গাচল), was a feudal territory of the Sylhet region in Bengal and was under many petty kingdoms in different periods of time.
 It was part of what is present-day Habiganj District in Bangladesh.

-Tungachal became a part of Brahmachal in 1170 AD and was annexed back to Gour Kingdom in 1258 for a few years before being captured by Twipra Kingdom.
+Tungachal became a part of Brahmachal in 1170 AD and was annexed back to the Gour Kingdom in 1258 for a few years before being captured by the Twipra Kingdom.
 Gour Govinda, the king of Gour, would retake Tungachal in 1260.
-Following the Capture of Taraf in 1304, the area came under the rule of Syed Nasiruddin and was renamed to Taraf.
-The territory was transformed to a renowned centre of Islamic and linguistic education in the Indian subcontinent hosting writers such as Syed Shah Israil, Syed Pir Badshah and Syed Rayhan ad-Din.
+Following the capture of Taraf in 1304, the area came under the rule of Syed Nasiruddin and was renamed Taraf.
+The territory was transformed into a renowned centre of Islamic and linguistic education in the Indian subcontinent, hosting writers such as Syed Shah Israil, Syed Pir Badshah, and Syed Rayhan ad-Din.
 Taraf peacefully remained under the rule of Nasiruddin's descendants until the Twipra Kingdom conquered it.
 Not long after, Khwaja Usman would shortly take over Taraf until his defeat by the Mughal Empire.
-The Mughals made use of the fortified territory in its future battles.
+The Mughals made use of the fortified territory in their future battles.
 Taraf remained as an administrative pargana up until the Partition of India in 1947.

 Location

 The headquarters of the territory has always been within the modern-day Chunarughat Upazila.
-Majority of Tungachal was a part of the modern-day Habiganj District and eastern borders of the Moulvibazar District.
-It was bounded by the Twipra Kingdom and Bejura pargana to the south, Bhanugach Hills to the east, and Lakhai to the west.
+The majority of Tungachal was a part of the modern-day Habiganj District and eastern borders of the Moulvibazar District.
+It was bounded by the Twipra Kingdom and Bejura pargana to the south, the Bhanugach Hills to the east, and Lakhai to the west.
 Following the establishment of Muslim rule, its territory was extended all the way south to Sarail and west to Joanshahi.

 Early history

 Epivishnu is the earliest known ruler of this territory.
-He is considered to be a Tripuri though he was a feudal ruler under Raja Upananda of Brahmachal and not the Twipra Kingdom.
+He is considered to be a Tripuri, though he was a feudal ruler under Raja Upananda of Brahmachal and not the Twipra Kingdom.
 He ruled from the capital at Rajpur (modern-day Bishgaon/Bishgram, Chunarughat).
 It is said that the entire territory was named Tungachal after the birth of his son, Prince Tungamadhav.
 Epivishnu appointed Bhadra Janardan to be his minister and Raghu to be the army commander.